K-Dense-AI/claude-skills-mcp/README.md

 # Claude Skills MCP Server

-> **Use [Claude's powerful new Skills system](https://www.anthropic.com/news/skills) with ANY AI model or coding assistant** - including Cursor, Codex, GPT-4, Gemini, and more.
+> **Use [Claude's powerful new Skills system](https://www.anthropic.com/news/skills) with ANY AI model or coding assistant** - including Cursor, Codex, GPT-5, Gemini, and more.
 This MCP server brings Anthropic's Agent Skills framework to the entire AI ecosystem through the Model Context Protocol.

 A Model Context Protocol (MCP) server that provides intelligent search capabilities for discovering relevant Claude Agent Skills using vector embeddings and semantic similarity.
 This server implements the same progressive disclosure architecture that Anthropic describes in their [Agent Skills engineering blog](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills), making specialized skills available to any MCP-compatible AI application.

 **An open-source project by [K-Dense AI](https://k-dense.ai)** - creators of autonomous AI scientists for scientific research.

-This MCP server enables any MCP-compatible AI assistant to intelligently search and retrieve skills from our curated [Claude Scientific Skills](https://github.com/K-Dense-AI/claude-scientific-skills) repository and other skill sources.
+This MCP server enables any MCP-compatible AI assistant to intelligently search and retrieve skills from our curated [Claude Scientific Skills](https://github.com/K-Dense-AI/claude-scientific-skills) repository and other skill sources like the [Official Claude Skills](https://github.com/anthropics/skills).
 If you want substantially more advanced capabilities, compute infrastructure, and enterprise-ready AI scientist offerings, check out [K-Dense AI's commercial platform](https://k-dense.ai/).

 ## Features